ridwanzal/express-handlebars/README.md

 Prerequisite

--  We're currently use version 12.x, we suggest to used node version manager (nvm) :
+-  We're currently used version 12.x, we suggest to used nvm to adjust your node version :

   ```javascript
   $ nvm use 12